EPFL | École polytechnique fédérale de Lausanne

 Training projects for master and bachelor students

 We welcome master and bachelor students to join our lab for semester projects, internship, and theses.
 Students who like to join as a lab member and conduct a relatively long-term project will be considered with preference.
-Interested candidates should email Prof. Tang ([email protected]) their CVs containing completed courses, GPA, and research experience (if any), and schedule a meeting with Prof. Tang or a mentor to discuss their potential research interest and time commitment for conducting research in Tang lab.
+Interested candidates should email Prof. Tang ([email protected]) their CVs containing completed courses, GPA, and research experience (if any), and indicate their research interest and time commitment for conducting research in Tang lab.

-There are several training projects available for semester projects, summer internship, or master theses depending on the time commitment of the student:
+There are several research projects available for semester projects, summer internship, or master theses depending on the time commitment of the student: